GrabCAD/protobuf/README.md

 For building native C++ NuGet packages we use [CoApp](http://coapp.org), download and install [CoApp cmdlets for powershell](http://downloads.coapp.org/files/CoApp.Tools.Powershell.msi).
 This requires Powershell 3.0.
 Make sure the execution policy is set to "RemoteSigned" (run PS as Administrator).

+For building zip files we use the command line version of 7Zip from http://www.7-zip.org/a/7za920.zip.
+Ensure 7za.exe is in your PATH.

 **Steps**